 The Safety Net Project provides low cost or free legal assistance to injured and/or disabled clients, including veterans, seeking to prove eligibility for disability related benefits, chiefly Social Security Disability Insurance and SSI, but also other state and federal income and insurance programs, and private disability insurance.

 The Estate Planning Project represents clients in a wide variety of matters to help protect individual autonomy and decision-making when a client faces illness, chronic disability, or death.
-We draft wills, health care proxies, funeral planning directives, living wills/medical directivecs, and special needs trusts; we establish and defend against guardianships and conservatorships; and we assist in matters involving VA Fiduciary appointments.
+We draft wills, health care proxies, funeral planning directives, living wills/medical directives, and special needs trusts; we establish and defend against guardianships and conservatorships; and we assist in matters involving VA Fiduciary appointments.
 The estate planning practice now focuses exclusively on meeting the needs of veterans.

-The Family Law and Domestic Violence Unit provides direct legal representation to clients in the matters of divorce, custody and parenting, abuse prevention, paternity, child support, and guardianship.
-In particular, the Unit partners with a local hospital to provide holistic legal services and support to survivors of domestic violence.
+The Family Justice Clinic provides direct legal representation to clients in the matters of divorce, custody and parenting, abuse prevention, paternity, child support, and guardianship.
+In particular, the clinic partners with a local hospital to provide holistic legal services and support to survivors of domestic violence.